Call for Participation

 Presentation format

 Each presentation will last 15 minutes, including time for discussion.
-Both sessions will take place online via Zoom in the afternoon (CET).
-The overall duration of each session will depend on the number of selected contributions.
+The session will take place online via Zoom in the afternoon (CET).
+The overall duration of the full event will depend on the number of selected contributions.

 Sessions may be recorded and shared via the Time Machine Organisation website and communication channels to allow broader access within the community.